 LED vs LCD is a common debate when choosing a video wall.
 Both technologies are reliable and well-suited to mission critical use cases but have differing strengths to take into account when considering which may best suit your space.
 Let’s dive into some of the key differences between LED and LCD video walls and how they might affect your decision.

 As you consider video wall technologies, you need to keep in mind the content you plan to display.
 Will you need to spread a single application across the entire video wall?
 Or will the display consist of several types of content boxed within individual displays?
 LED video walls are the only kind to offer a truly seamless viewing experience, making them the better choice for extending visuals across multiple display panels.
 However, if you plan to display multiple applications where a perfectly seamless display isn’t as important, LCD is a good choice.
 Many LCD panels now have ultra-narrow bezel options where the bezels won’t interfere as much with viewing.

-Both LED and LCD video walls offer a high quality display experience with great color accuracy and brightness.
-Years ago, mission critical spaces had to be kept dark in order to prevent interference with visibility of the displays.
-Technology has since advanced to the point that both LED and LCD video walls produce enough brightness with high contrast to function well even in well-lit room.
+Both LED and LCD video walls offer a high-quality display experience with great color accuracy and brightness.
+Years ago, mission critical spaces had to be kept dark in order to prevent interference with the visibility of the displays.
+Technology has since advanced to the point that both LED and LCD video walls produce enough brightness with high contrast to function well even in well-lit rooms.
 However, the way they may reflect the room’s light does differ slightly.

 When it comes to power usage, LED technology is the winner.
 While energy consumption is generally proportional to size, LED screens have greater energy efficiency than LCD displays.
 This is in part due to the display technology and LED’s ability to dim the backlights, even creating absolute black on the display.